Centre vortex evidence for a second finite-temperature QCD transition: Two transitions in the literature

 There have been several recent lattice QCD calculations~\cite{Aarts:2023vsf} with dynamical fermions that have hinted at the presence of a second phase transition in full QCD.
-These studies suggest that this transition may occur at $T/T_{c} \approx 2$, but there is considerable uncertainty in its location with proposals covering the wide range of $T\approx 200$--$500\,$MeV.
-Some of these studies \cite{Kotov:2021rah, Kotov:2021ujj, Kotov:2021mpi, Kotov:2022inz} confirm that the first transition at $T_c$ restores chiral symmetry, while the second is speculated to correspond with the deconfinement temperature, $T_d$, at which confinement gives way to a quark-gluon plasma.
+These studies suggest that this may occur at $T/T_{c} \approx 2$, but there is considerable uncertainty in its location with proposals covering the wide range of $T\approx 200$--$500\,$MeV.
+References \cite{Kotov:2021rah, Kotov:2021ujj, Kotov:2021mpi, Kotov:2022inz} confirm that the first transition at $T_c$ restores chiral symmetry, while some of the studies \cite{Cardinali:2021mfh, Hanada:2023krw, Hanada:2023rlk, Glozman:2024ded} speculate a connection between the second transition and the deconfinement temperature, $T_d$, at which confinement gives way to a quark-gluon plasma.

-Ref.~\cite{Cardinali:2021mfh} studies the emergence of this deconfinement temperature through the medium of monopole condensation in $N_f=2+1$ QCD.
+Reference \cite{Cardinali:2021mfh} studies the emergence of this deconfinement temperature through the medium of monopole condensation in $N_f=2+1$ QCD.
 In pure gauge SU(2) and SU(3), monopole condensation occurs at a temperature that agrees with the standard deconfinement temperature~\cite{DAlessandro:2010jdd, Bonati:2013bga}.
 This motivates its use in full QCD~\cite{Cardinali:2021mfh}, wherein evidence is found for the emergence of a different phase which they call $T_{BEC}$ at $T \sim 275\,$MeV.

 Other work~\cite{Glozman:2016swy, Rohrhofer:2019qal, Rohrhofer:2019qwq, Glozman:2022zpy, Philipsen:2022wjj, Chiu:2023hnm, Glozman:2024ded}, reviewed in Refs.~\cite{Glozman:2022zpy, Glozman:2024ded}, investigates meson correlators to examine the existence of a chiral-spin symmetric phase above $T_c$.
-The chiral-spin symmetry is an emergent symmetry where the quarks are bound into hadron-like states predominantly by the chromoelectric interaction~\cite{Chiu:2023hnm}.
+The chiral-spin symmetry is an emergent symmetry where the quarks are bound into hadronlike states predominantly by the chromoelectric interaction~\cite{Chiu:2023hnm}.
 This causes the formation of a number of different meson multiplets dependent upon which symmetry is dominant at each temperature~\cite{Chiu:2023hnm}.
 Defining at which temperature these symmetries manifest is difficult as they are expected only to be approximate.
 Thus, the temperature determined depends upon how approximate the multiplet formation is allowed to be.

 Related work includes Ref.~\cite{Cohen:2024ffx}, which examines expectations for the renormalised Polyakov loop~\cite{Petreczky:2015yta} and finds good agreement with a model for the smooth disappearance of chiral-spin symmetry.